mflatt/scratchy/README.txt

 Tutorial mode
 -------------

-If you're interested in the tutorial version of this repository, see the "tutorial" branch in the git repository.
+If you're interested in the tutorial version of this repository, see the "tutorial2" (POPL'13) or "tutorial" (RacketCon'12) branch in the git repository.

 Normal mode
 -----------